The Headley Society

 Feb 6th Upstairs/Downstairs at Stansted Park Janet Sinclair

-Apr 2nd History & Mystery of Map Making Tony Painter
+Apr 2nd CANCELLED History & Mystery of Maps by Tony Painter, will hopefully be rescheduled for next year

-May 7th Atlantic Railway: Brunel's Vision Iain Kennedy
+May 7th CANCELLED Atlantic Railway: Brunel's Vision Iain Kennedy, will hopefully be rescheduled for next year

 Sep 3rd Surrey Border Movie Makers